-Vaccines are important because people aged 65 and older have weaker immune systems or ongoing health conditions that put them at higher risk of complications from vaccine-preventable diseases.
+Vaccines are necessary because people aged 65 and older have weaker immune systems or ongoing health conditions that put them at higher risk of complications from vaccine-preventable diseases.

 For example, about 320,000 people get pneumococcal pneumonia every year, which leads to over 150,000 hospitalizations and 5,000 deaths, mostly among older adults.